 I am pictured above holding a herbarium sheet of Chrysogonum virginianum (Asteraceae), a native wildflower known as "Green-and-Gold."
 This name also describes Mason's university colors!
 Photo credit: Evan Cantwell, GMU.

 In addition to my research and teaching responsibiIities, I am director of the Ted R. Bradley Herbarium at GMU and am engaged in making this valuable resource of information about the Virginia flora more accessible via the internet.
-The annual reports for the herbarium are available for download in pdf form (2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012).

 Some recent Mason articles about my research:

 Mason Leads Initiative to Record, Digitize Virginia Plant Life: 10/24/2014

 Native Plant Society Donates 'Flora of Virginia' to Mason: 04/11/2013

 Seeing Both the Forest and the Trees: 10/18/2010